 Getting To Know 10.1.1.1

-As I said, it is one of the bunch of IP addresses reserved to serve as the private ones.
-It comes under the limit of class A IPv4 addresses (which is the first-class).
+As I mentioned, this is one of the private IP addresses.
+It comes under the limit of class A IPv4 addresses (the first class).

-Also, 10.1.1.1 being a private IP, cannot interact outside its network(home or institution or whatever); it cannot use the internet.
-Although, this situation can be used by having a VPN or a proxy as a middleman.
+Also, 10.1.1.1, a private IP, cannot interact outside its network(home or institution or whatever); it cannot use the internet.
+However, you can use a Virtual Private Network (VPN) or a proxy server as an intermediary.

-Internally the IP addresses belonging to this class like 10.1.1.1 have their first bit set to zero (in a binary system).
+Internally, the IP addresses in this class, like 10.1.1.1, have their first bit set to zero (in a binary system).

-This IP address is used when you have to acquire control over a device that has 10.1.1.1 as its IP address or for blocking access as well.
+This IP address is used when you need to gain control of a device with IP address 10.01.1.1 or restrict access to the device.
 But that is not it.
 The device should be compatible with the range of the IP address.

-Also, the router needs to be configured accordingly.
-One more thing, if your device does not use this IP address and you want it to.
-Then you can change your IP address to 10.1.1.1.
-But it should not be used where there are clashes or even slight chances of a crash.
-It can mess things up badly.
+In addition, the router must be configured accordingly.
+Another thing: if your device does not use this IP address and you want it to.
+After that, you can change your IP address to 10.1.1.1.
+However, it should not be used for collisions or a low chance of collision.
+This can mess things up badly.

-For instance, you want to change your Computer’s address to 10.1.1.1, but it is already given to your router.
+For example, you want to change your computer’s address to 10.1.1.1, already assigned to your router.
 Then you should NOT go ahead and change it.
-The other way round, if it is your Computer’s address, then you should not make 10.1.1.1.
+The other way around, if it is your Computer’s address, you should not make 10.1.1.1.
 As your router’s address.

 Things You Should Know About 10.1.1.1 IP Address

-Because of the Private kind of Addresses were started to be used so that clashes could be avoided.
-The idea behind was the co-existence of multiple similar addresses across networks as public lectures were not sufficient.
+Addresses have been used to avoid collisions for privacy.
+The idea behind this was the co-existence of multiple similar addresses across networks, as public lectures were insufficient.10.1.1.1

-Another fun trick you can do to avoid a clash is you can use the ping command to make sure no other device inside your network has the IP address 10.1.1.1.
+Another fun trick to avoid a clash is using the ping command to ensure no other device inside your network has the IP address 10.1.1.1.
 Convenient enough, huh?

-Of course, this can be used to log in to the settings page, like all its counterparts.
+Of course, it can be used to log into the settings page, like all its counterparts.
 So, shall we take a look at how to do that?

 See Also: 192.168.0.1 Admin Login, Password, and IP [Complete Guide]